Available

 Peterborough lifestyle

-Whittlesey is very accessible, as you’d expect from its proximity to Peterborough, ensuring residents can get where they need to be.
+Whittlesey, and Peterborough, is very accessible, ensuring residents can get where they need to be.
 The local bus network is robust, providing links to nearby villages as well as the city centre.
 Whittlesey Railway Station provides several direct services to Peterborough and Cambridge, two of the most well-connected stations in the country.

 Peterborough: 9 minutes (by train)